sebcampos/kickstarter-analysis/README.md

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
-  _plays from march to may seem to have a dramatic rise with percentage

 - What can you conclude about the Outcomes based on Goals?

 - What are some limitations of this dataset?